Atar369/COMP2113/README.md

 Lam Wui Yan ()

 INTRODUCTION
-We aim to create a text-based minigame which tells the story of a Hero and a Girl.
+Life Theatre is a text-based minigame which tells the story of a Hero and a Girl.
 The player is able to choose between the Hero or the Girl.
 During the journey, they will encounter multiple decisions, and each will lead to a different ending.
-Player can learn about the story and the characters in different ways by playing through various endings.
+Player can learn about the full story and the characters by playing through various storylines.
+Boy : A young male living in the village, determined to become a hero and save the lives of those around him.
+Girl : A young female living in the village, although not wielding the power of a hero, has her own special adventure in the story.

 *A text-based game is a console application that can be accessed using the Linux terminal and via SSH.*